impiza/Vault/README.md

 *NOTE
 =====
-here " Machintosh HD "may vary depend on your hdd name
+here ( Machintosh HD/ " )may vary depend on your hdd name & in between ( / " ) you always remember to give a space as it is our folder name

 Step Four